Petlja/TextualProgrammingInPython/source/6_Math functions/1_Math funcions.md

 ## Value Rounding Functions

-Rounding up real value to an integer is an operation we also often need.
+Rounding up a real value to an integer is an operation we also often need.
 We have already seen that by converting a real number to a whole number, we round it towards zero.
 There are a few more functions that we can use in Python to round up a real number in different ways:

 - function *round()* returns the integer closest to the argument (type of the result is int);
 - function *floor()* returns the nearest integer less than or equal to the argument value (type of the result is float);